Everything you need to know about 'Ain't Too Proud' at the Imperial Theatre

 Here's all you need to know about 'Ain't Too Proud - The Life and Times of The Temptations' on Broadway.

-Get Ready!
-The Broadway premiere of Ain’t Too Proud: The Life and Times of The Temptations, currently nominated for a staggering 12 Tony Awards, is packing them into the Imperial Theatre eight shows a week and bringing you all the hits and the smoothest moves on the Great White Way!
-Following regional productions at the Berkeley Repertory Theatre (the highest-grossing production in that theatre’s history), in Washington, D.C., Los Angeles and in Toronto, the story of Motown’s all-conquering Temptations landed in New York and began performances on February 28, 2019 and officially opened to rave reviews on March 21.
+The Broadway premiere of Ain’t Too Proud: The Life and Times of The Temptations is bringing all the hits to the Imperial Theatre.
+Following regional productions at the Berkeley Repertory Theatre, in Washington, D.C., Los Angeles and in Toronto, the story of Motown’s all-conquering Temptations landed in New York and began performances on February 28, 2019 and officially opened to rave reviews on March 21.

-Obviously fans of The Temptations - or the Motown era in general - will feel like they’ve visited Cloud Nine after seeing this musical, but it’s also a great production for first-timers to the theatre, who are certain to find its energy infectious.
+Obviously fans of The Temptations - or the Motown era in general - will love this musical, but it’s also a great production for first-timers to the theatre, who are certain to find its energy infectious.
 It’s perhaps not entirely suitable for youngsters because of its use of colorful language and drug references, but it certainly has multi-generational appeal.
-So, why not treat the grandparents to a trip down Memory Lane… that’s if you Ain’t Too Proud to Beg for a ticket!
+So, why not treat the grandparents to a trip down memory lane.

 (Photos by Matthew Murphy)